AdobeDocs/journey-optimizer.es-ES/help/using/personalization/functions/string.md

 ## Does not start with{#doesNotStartWith}

-La función `doesNotStartWith` se utiliza para determinar si una cadena no comienza con una subcadena especificada.
+La variable `doesNotStartWith` para determinar si una cadena no comienza con una subcadena especificada.

 **Formato**